Deprivation of liberty safeguards (DoLS)

 We are not able to give legal advice to managing authorities or other providers and neither can it advise, in the absence of a formal request for a DoLS authorisation, whether a person's particular circumstances amount to a deprivation of liberty.

-The West Northamptonshire DoLS Service is the referral point for all referrals for those people where their care is funded by a Northamptonshire funding body, including requests for extensions, further periods of authorisation for those already in receipt of an authorisation and reviews.
+The West Northamptonshire DoLS Service is the referral point for all referrals for those people where their care is funded by a West Northamptonshire funding body, including:

 - if the person's placement is paid for by NHS continuing healthcare, the DoLS referral should be sent to the local authority which covers the address where the person was living at home (prior to being admitted to hospital or moving into NHS funded residential care)